-The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
+The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are % for employers and % for employees.
+The agreed contribution rates for future years are between 5.5% and 12.5% for employees and 12.4% for employers.